A Quick Note about Ronnie K's Career Journeys

 -

 About a week into this “crazy” adventure, I found myself camping at Shasta Lake National Campgrounds in Northern California.
-I stayed there several days, resting, reflecting, and listening.
+I stayed there several days, resting, reflecting, and listening to the silence of my surroundings.

 -

-Then, on the morning of the fourth day, during meditation, a quiet epiphany rose within me ... a voice, not loud, but unmistakable, gently whispered, "Listen to the Wisdom of your Soul."
+Then, on the morning of the fourth day, during my morning meditation, a quiet epiphany rose within me ... an inner voice gently whispered, "Listen to the Wisdom of your Soul."
 And then again..."Listen to the Wisdom of your Soul."

 -